laplcebeltrami/lb/README.md

 ![alt text](https://github.com/laplcebeltrami/lb/blob/main/simulation.jpg?raw=true)
-Heat kernel smoothing utilizing the eigenfunction of LB-operator is expecte to perform the best due to the most accurate numerical accuracy in perfomring heat diffusion.
-Iterative version of heat kernel smoothing (tangent space apprximation) is expected to perform worst due to confounding numerical error.
+Heat kernel smoothing utilizing the eigenfunction of LB-operator is expect to perform the best due to the most accurate numerical accuracy in perfomring heat diffusion.
+Iterative version of heat kernel smoothing (tangent space apprximation) is expected to perform worst due to confounding numerical error over each iteration.

 2024 (C) Moo K. Chung, Unvierstiy of Wisconsin-Madison